mathewschilongo099/VetSphere/src/content/articles/common-cattle-diseases.md

 ## Conclusion

 Implementing a comprehensive disease prevention program requires dedication to biosecurity, vaccination, nutrition, and good management practices.
 Regular consultation with your veterinarian ensures your herd remains healthy, productive, and profitable.

----

-**About the Author**: Dr. James Kipchoge is a veterinary practitioner with 15+ years of experience in East African cattle production systems.

-**Disclaimer**: This article is for informational purposes only.
-Always consult with a qualified veterinarian for specific health concerns regarding your animals.